fionntan/fodblog/content/pages/about.md

 **Who are you?**

-I am Fionntán and I am an AI and data technologist.
+I am Fionntán and I am a data and AI technologist.

 **Nerd alert!
 A technologist...you can...read minds??**